wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 and used for over a decade before being open-sourced in 2014 to the Cloud Native Computing Foundation (<a target="_blank" href="https://www.cncf.io/">cncf.io</a>).

+Kubernetes is often abbreviated as "k8s", with 8 replacing the number of characters between k and s.
+Thus, <a target="_blank" href="https://k8s.io/">https://k8s.io</a> redirects you to <a target="_blank" href="https://kubernetes.io/">https://kubernetes.io</a>, the home page for the software.

 Several prominent technology vendor have included Kubernetes:

 * Amazon's Elastic Container Service for Kubernetes (EKS)